morningjon/firefox-second-sidebar-scripts/README.md

 Found a bug or have a suggestion?
 Please open an issue!

 Pull requests are welcome for:
-- Support for other Linux distributions
+- Support for other platforms
 - Additional automation
 - Documentation improvements

+## Why This Exists

+Edge has had this feature for years.
+Vivaldi has had it forever.
+Even Floorp added it.
+But major browsers like Firefox, Chrome, and Brave still don't offer native web panels + vertical tabs.

+This project makes it easy for anyone to get this functionality in Firefox **right now**, without waiting for browser vendors to catch up.
+If enough people use this, maybe it'll light a fire under browsers like Brave to finally add this feature natively.

+**Browsers should compete on features, not just privacy claims.** Let's show there's demand for better sidebar functionality!

 ---

-**Note**: This modifies Firefox's internal configuration files and requires sudo access.
-Use at your own risk.
+**Note**: This modifies Firefox's internal configuration files.
+On Windows and macOS, it requires administrator/sudo access.
 Always backup your Firefox profile before running scripts that modify it.